xylous/settle/doc/vizk.md

 Under the hood, it uses [d3.js](https://d3js.org/) for the simulation and the rendering and, aside from having to import this single depepdency, the visualiser is ran completely offline.
+If you don't have an internet connection when you first run `vizk`, then nothing will show up because `d3.js` couldn't have been imported.

 You may highlight nodes and their connection by hovering with your mouse on them, you may drag nodes, and you may play around with a few parameters (namely, node size, link thickness, link distance, link attraction force, repulsion force, and the force of attraction to the center) through sliders.
-Note, however, that the initial slider parameters are rather unreliable and so you *will* have to adjust them to obtain something visually pleasing.

 ## Usage